ahmadawais/WPGulp/ReadMe.md

 6. Watches files for changes in PHP.
 7. Corrects the line endings.
 8. InjectCSS instead of browser page reload.
+9. Generates .pot file for i18n and l10n.

 ##Implementations